ethereum/EIPs/SIPS/sip-12.md

 The previous design of the Synthetix price oracle system was easily exploited by front running price update transactions.
 The “attack” allowed anyone to gain instant profits without taking appropriate risk.
 This profit comes at the expense of minters, because their debt would rise with every profitable front running transaction.
 Besides debt enlargement, another implication of front running is that, in order to cash out profits they would need to exchange gained synths for BTC, ETH or USDT, thus creating very strong and constant pressure on the peg.

-This type of front runningn has since been mitigated by [SIP-7](./sip-7.md) with the introduction of trading locks.
+This type of front running has since been mitigated by [SIP-7](./sip-7.md) with the introduction of trading locks.
 However the locks have two drawbacks:

 1. They take some time to confirm on chain - from a few seconds to over a minute even with > `fastest` gas used during times of congestion; this has the potential of slowing down our oracle updates, causing our pricing to be off enough from the market for technical front running; and
 2. Genuine users can get caught out with these locks if their timing is off.